• Award

 Although the pool’s temperature doesn’t change throughout the year, the air around it can sometimes feel much cooler and this will make the baby will feel considerably colder than they would in summer.
 Wearing swimwear that is designed to keep the child warm can improve their swimming experience and make the initial transition from the changing rooms to the pool much easier.

-Bernadette said: “Wetsuits with fleece lining will cover the majority of the toddler’s body, and keep them warm while getting in the pool.
+Splash About said: “Wetsuits with fleece lining will cover the majority of the toddler’s body, and keep them warm while getting in the pool.
 This can help them enjoy water for a longer period of time.
 A swim hat can also be an added benefit.

 “Before they change into regular clothing, hooded ponchos are perfect for keeping them warm after getting out of the pool and into the changing rooms.